Lei-Tin/PortfolioPage/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm **Shou-Yi, Hung**, and you can also call me **Ray**.
 I was born in Taichung, Taiwan, but grew up in Xiamen, Fujian, China.
 I can speak English, Chinese, a little bit of Taiwanese Hokkien, and a little bit of Japanese!
+You can reach out to me at **rayh@cs.toronto.edu** or **syhung0927@gmail.com**.

 Education
 ======